Under Construction

 - Frank Jackson and Mary's Room

-- Douglas Hofstadtter and I Am A Strange Loop
+- Douglas Hofstadter and I Am A Strange Loop

 - Donald Hoffman and Multimodal User Interface